orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 title: Neat Algorithms - Harmony Search
 date: 12/03/2011

-Here I'll try and demonstrate a neat optimization algorithm based on the principles of performing jazz musicians.
+Here I'll try and demonstrate a neat optimization algorithm based on the principles of performing jazz musicians by applying it to solve Sudoku puzzles.

 Harmony Search (often abbreviated HS) is a [metaheuristic optimization](http://en.wikipedia.org/wiki/Metaheuristic) algorithm.
 Such algorithms use some sort of strategy to find the optimal input to a problem which minimizes or maximizes some measure of quality.
+Harmony search has been successfully applied to a vast array of problems suitable for optimization algorithms like it, such as the Travelling Salesman problem, water network design, and actual algorithmic music generation.

 Other metaheuristic algorithms include random search, simulated annealing, genetic algorithms, and tabu search.

 See the algorithm in action:

 <div id="searchVis"></div>

 # About this page

 This page features interactive demos and code examples, all written in [Coffeescript](http://coffeescript.org/).
 If you haven't seen it before, it shouldn't be too hard to pick up, but visit that page if you want a quick primer on the syntax.
+If thats too much to  ask, know that `@` symbols signify instance variables and the last value of a block is the implicit return value, and you should be good.
 The example code you see in the post is also a distilled, unoptimized, nuance-lacking version which gets rid of the boring stuff for your benefit, so don't make fun if it seems slow.

 Also, the computationally intense demos have an intensity setting you can pick.
 Pick `poutine` mode only if you run Chrome or want to watch your browser get crushed.
 The first three settings defer to the UI thread often enough to stay responsive, but `poutine` mode uses WebWorkers to their fullest advantage and destroys FF3, FF4, and Opera on my machine faster than you can say "higgitus figgitus". `Poutine` mode is called as such because the browser gobbles up CPU power like I gobble up the aforementioned artery clogger at 3 AM on a Saturday night.
 Very quickly.